Backpack coolers are great for transporting beverages and food to the beach. Photo: Rebecca Parsons

 External Straps

-External bungees, D rings, and attachment straps are a great bonus feature in a backpack cooler.
+External bungees, D-rings, and attachment straps are a great bonus feature in a backpack cooler.
 They allow you to hook on additional items to help keep your hands free.
 They’re not essential, but we definitely appreciate them.

-How to Care For Your Backpack Cooler
+How to Care For Backpack Coolers

 After you’ve cleaned your cooler, be sure to dry it out completely.
 Use a towel or let it air dry in a shady space.
 Once your cooler is dry and clean, store it in a cool, dry place.